Quantifying Avian Morphological Evolution through Deep Representation Learning: Material Methods

 \item Move on the hypersphere following a great circle, the direction and geodesic distance is same as the direction and the norm of $\mathbf{v}_{t}$:

 and $\mathbf{v}_{c}$ is the simulational feature vector of the child species. \end{enumerate}

 When the whole traversal is finished, the ASR is conducted based on the simulational feature vectors of all modern species (leaf nodes) following the aforementioned algorithm, as well as the spherical variance for every time slice.
 Finally, the empirical disparity through time result and the mean disparity through time of all 100 times of null simulations are visualised and compared.
-The whole disparity-through-time analysis is conducted on the trees by \textcite{Stiller2024Complexity}.